Click fraud: Solutions

 Often the best an advertising network can do is to identify which clicks are most likely fraudulent and not charge the account of the advertiser.
 Even more sophisticated means of detection are used, but none are foolproof.

-The Tuzhilin Report produced as part of a click fraud lawsuit settlement, has a detailed and comprehensive discussion of these issues.
+The Tuzhilin Report produced by Alexander Tuzhilin as part of a click fraud lawsuit settlement, has a detailed and comprehensive discussion of these issues.
 In particular, it defines "the Fundamental Problem of invalid (fraudulent) clicks":